In recent years the furniture industry has seen many ideas and styles

 recycled.
 We’ve witnessed a resurgence of Mid-century modern and more

-recently, a trend toward a floral, country-influenced aesthetic now known
+recently, a trend toward a floral, country-influenced aesthetic now known as

-the curb.
 What’s old has been made new again—often with a new twist.

 Much like recovering grandma’s vintage sofa in a cool, new fabric, our

-industry continues to expand the time-tested retail ideal of providing
+industry continues to expand the time-tested retail ideal of providing good,

-good, old-fashioned customer service.
+old-fashioned customer service.
 Now it’s been re-branded and updated

 under the heading of “customer experience management.”
-Spurred on by the
+Spurred on

-engaged and happy, removing obstacles to better sales and growth.
+customers engaged and happy, removing obstacles to better sales and growth.

-Furniture World readers who are interested in further improving how
+Furniture World readers who are interested in further improving how customers

-Jennifer Magee’s article, “Design For Customer Service,” looks at
+Jennifer Magee’s article, “Design For Customer Service,”

-different ways retailers can use store design and technology to help
+looks at different ways retailers can use store design and technology to help

 customers feel comfortable and cared for as soon as they enter in-store

 environments.
-Innovative store design is one of the best ways to reduce
+Innovative store design is one of the best ways to reduce the

-the anxiety and frustration encountered in many shopping experiences.
+anxiety and frustration encountered in many shopping experiences.

 David McMahon explains how retail automation for pre-sales and open sales